Mechanistic Data Attribution: Tracing the Training Origins of Interpretable LLM Units: Mechanistic Data Attribution Framework

 \subsection{Preliminary}

-\paragraph{Transformers and Induction Heads.} In Transformer-based Language Models, information flows via residual streams mediated by attention heads and MLP layers, many of which have been characterized as functionally interpretable units~\citep{chen2025towards,zhou2025on}.
-The most prominent among these are \textit{Induction Heads}, which are considered critical components responsible for in-context learning capabilities~\citep{olsson2022context}.
-Specifically, given a previous context containing the sequence $[A_1][B_1]$, an induction head operates by attending to the token $[B_1]$ upon receiving the current token $[A_2]$ (where $[A_2]=[A_1]$).
-This attention mechanism allows the model to copy the information from $[B_1]$ to predict the next token $[B_2]$ (where $[B_2]=[B_1]$), effectively implementing a pattern completion operation.
+\paragraph{Transformers and Induction Heads.} In Transformer-based language models, information flows via residual streams mediated by attention heads and MLP layers, many of which have been characterized as functionally interpretable units~\citep{chen2025towards,zhou2025on}.
+The most prominent among these are induction heads, which are considered critical components responsible for in-context learning capabilities~\citep{olsson2022context}.
+Induction heads perform in-context copy-and-paste matching by tracking previous token transitions; specifically, they increase the prediction probability of $B$ whenever the sequential pattern $AB \dots A$ appears in the previous context.
 Let $\theta$ denote the model parameters.
 We represent a specific component~(e.g., an attention head $h$) by its corresponding subset of parameters $\theta_\text{sub} \subseteq \theta$.

-\paragraph{Influence Functions and EK-FAC Approximation.} Influence Functions (IF) provide a classic statistical tool to estimate the effect of upweighting a training sample $z_\text{train}$ on the loss of a test sample $z_\text{test}$.
+\paragraph{Influence Functions and EK-FAC Approximation.} IF provide a classic statistical tool to estimate the effect of upweighting a training sample $z_\text{train}$ on the loss of a test sample $z_\text{test}$.
 The influence score is given by:

 where $H_{\theta}$ is the Hessian of the loss.
 Calculating the exact inverse Hessian is computationally prohibitive for LLMs.
-To scale this analysis, we employ the Eigenvalue-corrected Kronecker-Factored Approximate Curvature (EK-FAC) method \citep{george2018fast, grosse2023studyinglargelanguagemodel}.
-EK-FAC approximates the Hessian layer-wise using Kronecker products of covariance matrices, enabling efficient estimation of the Inverse-Hessian-Vector Product (IHVP) essential for attribution.
+To scale this analysis, we employ the eigenvalue-corrected Kronecker-factored approximate curvature (EK-FAC) method \citep{george2018fast, grosse2023studyinglargelanguagemodel}.
+EK-FAC approximates the Hessian layer-wise using Kronecker products of covariance matrices, enabling efficient estimation of the inverse-Hessian-vector product (IHVP) essential for attribution.